malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

-![Map of the spatial distribution of translational and rotational heterogeneities of a simulation at D=1.35 and Pp=13.50 at the time of the maximum of the translational non-Gaussian.
+![Map of the spatial distribution of translational and rotational heterogeneities of a simulation at D=1.35 and Pp=13.50 at the time of the maximum of the translational non-Gaussian parameter.
 The translational motion is denoted by an arrow depicting the size and the direction of the motion, while the rotational motion is depicted by the circle